This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 5) Uses Less Water

 It may sound contradictory, but hydroponics gardens use less water than soil gardens.
 In a typical soil garden, water flows past the plant’s roots where it’s dispersed throughout the soil.
 Even if this hydrates the plants, however, a substantial amount of water is lost.
 Hydroponics gardens, on the other hand, use water more efficiently.
-Water remains trapped in the growing medium, all while being constantly filtered and recycled.
+Water remains trapped in the growing medium, all while being constantly filtered and recycled; which is a great way to help conserve water.

 6) Grow Indoors